ibm-cloud-docs/vpc/file_storage_vpc_create.md

 1. The creation of mount targets is optional.
 You can skip this step if you do not want to create a mount target now.
 Otherwise, click **Create**.
 You can create one mount target per VPC per file share.

-   - If you selected security group as the access mode, enter the information as described in the Table 2.
-This action creates and attaches a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to your mount target that identifies the file share with a reserved IP address and applies the rules of the selected Security group.
+   - If you selected security group as the access mode, the mount target must be created with a [virtual network interface](/docs/vpc?topic=vpc-vni-about) (VNI).
+The VNI provides the file share with a reserved IP address and applies the rules of the selected [security group](/docs/vpc?topic=vpc-using-security-groups#sg-getting-started).
 This mount target supports encryption-in-transit and cross-zone mounting.
+Define the mount target by providing the following information:
       1. Provide a mount target name.
 The name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-), and must begin with a lowercase letter.
 You can later edit the name if you want.
       2. Select an available VPC.
 The list includes only those VPCs with a subnet in the selected location.
 The location selection is inherited from the file share (for example, us-south-2).
       3. A default virtual network interface is generated.
 You can customize it by clicking the Edit icon ![Edit icon](/images/edit.png).
 You can change the name or subnet if you have multiple subnets in the zone.